a0ax/fastgeotoolkit/README.md

 fastgeotoolkit is a library for GPS data processing and route density mapping.
 The core of the library is written in Rust and it's compiled to webassembly for use in the browser and node.

 > [!NOTE]
-> Only Javascript/Typescript is supported at the moment, despite the fact that the repo is set up for publishing Python and Rust versions of the package as well.
-These versions are not implemented properly, but will be at a later date.
+> Only Javascript/Typescript is supported at the moment.
+Rust and Python releases are planned.

 ## What it does